World’s largest startup accelerator for optics, photonics, and imaging enabled applications

 Can my company stay at Luminate after the program?

-We believe the Rochester ecosystem can be very beneficial to startup companies in general, and optics-enabled startups specifically.
+The Rochester ecosystem can be very beneficial to startup companies, especially those in the optics industry.
 We also believe extended incubation can help your company succeed.
-Those companies accepting follow-on funding are required to remain in incubation with us following the investment.
-Furthermore, we welcome all program participants to apply for incubator space at the NextCorps incubator at Sibley (where Luminate is located) to enable easy access to the Luminate network and the Rochester startup and technical ecosystem.
+Companies accepting follow-on funding are required to remain in Rochester following the investment.
+All program participants are welcome to stay at the NextCorps incubator at Sibley through the end of the calendar year as well.

-Luminate is focused on working with companies that are solving difficult and high impact problems with innovative technologies.
-We are looking for companies that have already proven their technologies at least at lab scale, and are ready to take the next step.
-The Companies must be incorporated, and they must have a team of at least two members committed full time to the task of commercializing their technology.
-We are primarily targeting next generation optics, imaging, and photonics enabled applications such as Augmented and Virtual Reality, Autonomous Vehicles, Machine Vision, and Biophotonic devices.
+Luminate works with companies that are solving difficult and high impact problems with innovative technologies.
+We are looking for startups that have already proven their technologies at least at lab scale, and are ready to take the next step.
+Companies must be incorporated and must have a team of at least two members committed full time to the task of commercializing their technology.
+We are targeting next generation optics, imaging, and photonics enabled applications such as augmented and virtual reality, autonomous vehicles, machine vision, and biophotonic devices.

 When will you be accepting applications?